 According to Aristotle, the foundation of persuasive communication is credibility, reason, and emotion.
 A lot has changed since 322 BC, but this definition still holds up in PR.

-To rank in 2022, you need quality SEO content that reputable publications want to link to because it’s unique and fulfills a need.
-Attaching a high volume of links to low-quality content doesn’t get the job done anymore.
+To rank in 2025 and beyond, you need quality SEO content that reputable publications want to link to because it’s unique and fulfills a need.
+Attaching a high volume of links to low-quality content doesn’t get the job done anymore, especially in the age of AI.

 So how can you build your brand in a reputable way that appeals to both humans and search engines?